-FCC rules prevent telephone companies from abruptly discontinuing or reducing service for any reason, including bankruptcy.
-The rules, which also apply to Voice-over Internet Protocol (VoIP) service, are designed to protect you from an abrupt change or termination of service and to allow time to arrange service with another provider.
+FCC rules help to prevent telephone companies from abruptly discontinuing, reducing, or impairing wireline telecommunications service without proper notice, for any reason including bankruptcy.
+The discontinuance rules, which also apply to interconnected Voice-over Internet Protocol (VoIP) service, are designed to protect you from an abrupt change or termination of service and to allow you time to arrange for service with another provider.

 Consumer notice requirements for changes to phone service

-U.S. providers planning to discontinue or reduce domestic wireline service are required to:
+U.S. providers planning to discontinue, reduce, or impair domestic wireline or VoIP service generally are required to: